Amazon S3 - Overview

 - Bucket: This is the default bucket that you want files to be uploaded to.
 In order to create new buckets or get a listing of your current buckets, go to your S3 Console (you must be logged in to access the console).
 Your buckets will be listed on the left.
 Enter the name of the bucket you would like to use as the default here.
 When uploading files to Amazon S3, you will have the option to select the bucket you wish the file to be uploaded to.

-- Amazon S3 Host: This is the S3 host that your account is using.
+- Amazon S3 Host: This is the S3 host that your bucket is using.
 Most of the time this can be left as default.
-However, if your site has issues accessing your bucket, try changing this to the Endpoint for your region.
-You can find your region by logging into your AmazonS3 account, clicking on S3, and then taking a look at the URL in your browser's address bar.
-At the very end it will say what the region is.
+However, if your site has issues accessing your bucket, try changing this to the Endpoint for your bucket's region.
+You can find your bucket's region by logging into your AmazonS3 account, clicking on S3, and then taking a look at the region column listed beside each bucket.
+It will say what the region is.
 Once you know that, find the right corresponding host listed on the Amazon S3 Region Documentation.
 Copy and paste that host and hit save in your WordPress.

 - Link Expiry Time: This is the number of minutes that the dynamically generated URL is valid for.
 When a customer clicks on a download link delivered by Easy Digital Downloads, a new URL for the file on Amazon S3 is generated on the fly.
 This is the number of minutes the new, secret URL is valid for.